Acedev003/Genetic-Snake/README.md

 2. To run the typical snake game using keyboard inputs
    > `python3 keyboard_snake.py`

-3. To tain neuro-evolving snakes (via a genetic algorithm based implementation)
+3. To train neuro-evolving snakes (via a genetic algorithm based implementation)
     > `python3 train_snake.py`

     and run `test_snake.py` to test the best snake in the training phase.